ola172/Road_Line_Detection/README.md

 # Road_Line_Detection
-detect lines on road image
+detect lines on road image for self-driving cars

 # Liberaries used:
 1. cv2